mmbman/Katagiri/1983-01-19-Blue-Cliff-Record-Case-39-Talk-2.md

 *(Archive Issue: The beginning of this talk is missing, and about six minutes in the middle is repeated.)*

-#### 0:00 start of recording

-*(Archive Issue: Since the beginning of this talk and most of the previous talk are currently missing, here is the Case and the Verse from the* Blue Cliff Record*.
+*(Since the beginning of this talk and most of the previous talk are currently missing, here is the Case and the Verse from the* Blue Cliff Record*.
 When we join this talk, Katagiri Roshi is discussing the Verse, which refers to the Case.*

 The Case: